ChristopherDaigle/Academic_Research/value_added_school_selection/README.md

 </p>

 This repository is related to the economic research problem Kyle Brookman is pursuing for his thesis at Boise State University for the MS in Economics.

+## Research Question: What is the value added to returns to labor from attending more selective academic institutions